|Interesting Forum Threads

 Microsoft have released Service Pack 2 for Vista.
 It may have already appeared in your Windows Update if you use it, but otherwise there's downloads in the link above.
 Service Pack 2 (SP2) for Windows Server 2008 and Windows Vista is an update to Windows Vista and Windows Server 2008.
 It provides customer and partner feedback-driven fixes into a single service pack, minimizing deployment and testing complexity.
 In addition to all previously released updates since SP1, SP2supports new types of hardware, and adds support for several emerging standards.

 |OCAU NRL and AFL Tipping Knockout Comp Added

-(link) Tuesday, 26-May-2009 16:33:41 (GMT +10) - by Wolfy
+Wednesday, 27-May-2009 02:33:41 (GMT +10) - by Wolfy

 A Knockout Comp has been added to the OCAU NRL and OCAU AFL Tipping competitions.
 Simply select one team you think will win, and if you're correct you stay alive in the Knockout Comp.
 Pretty simple really, but you cannot select the same team to win two weeks in a row.